voxmedia/meme/README.md

 2. Embed all of your watermark images as base64 data URIs within the `settings.js.erb` file.
 The asset pipeline's `asset_data_uri` helper method makes this very easy, and effectively embeds all image data within your JavaScript.
 The downside here is that your JavaScript will become a very large payload as you include more images.
 In the long term, getting CORS headers configured will be a better option.

-## Instaling in apache
+## Installing in Apache

-It's uses middleman to run, and middleman have a command to build.
+It uses Middleman to run.
+You must use this command to build it:

 * `bundle exec middleman build`

-### Fixing assets
+### Fixing Assets

-Before use it, you have to fix the asset.
-Add inside the build block in [config file](https://github.com/voxmedia/meme/blob/master/config.js.erb#L36) this config
+Before you use it, you have to fix the asset.
+Add these lines to the build block in [config file](https://github.com/voxmedia/meme/blob/master/config.js.erb#L36)

 * `activate :minify_html`
 * `activate :relative_assets`

-In your css, you must use [middleman's helpers](https://middlemanapp.com/advanced/asset_pipeline/#helpers) to fix the paths, and in your [settings file](https://github.com/voxmedia/meme/blob/master/source/javascripts/settings.js.erb) you must use `asset_data_uri` function
+To fix the paths, use [middleman's helpers](https://middlemanapp.com/advanced/asset_pipeline/#helpers) in your CSS, and the `asset_data_uri` function in your [settings file](https://github.com/voxmedia/meme/blob/master/source/javascripts/settings.js.erb).

 ## Examples